 Welcome to winter on the Gunflint Trail.
 Cross country skiing is one of the #1 activities on the Gunflint Trail in winter.

-Report are updated weekly once the season begins typically mid-November – April.
+Trail reports are updated weekly once the season begins, typically mid-November – April.

 Central Gunflint Trails - Gunflint Trail